ksm362/ksm362.github.io/_posts/2016-02-23-Collaborations.md

 During her presentation I noticed large amounts of muscle damage (primarily invaded muscle fibers) and asked if she had quantified it.
 This lead to a collaboration between her, myself, and [Dr. Ariel Kahrl](https://arielkahrl.weebly.com/) (my amazing wife).
 We found that RPM damage was significantly correlated to observed copulation rate.
-This work is being presented at the Society for Integrative and Comparative Biology annual meeting in 2018, with our sights set on a publication soon after.
+This work was presented at the Society for Integrative and Comparative Biology annual meeting in 2018, and our sights set on a publication in the near future.

 ### Immune modulation and muscle derived EcSOD